gms1/node-sqlite3-orm/README.md

 > NOTE: For each database transaction, the involved database connection (SqlDatabase instance) should be used exclusively!

-One possibility to achieve this could be to use a connection pool and to perform all database transactions with its own database connection.
+One possibility to achieve this could be to use a connection pool and to perform all database transactions with their own database connection.

 > NOTE: instances of BaseDAO are lightweight objects and can be created on the fly and exclusively for one database transaction